Ackee-Blockchain/wake/docs/testing-framework/troubleshooting.md

 Occasionally, the default timeout may be insufficient, especially when performing complex transactions or when fork testing.

-To work around this issue, increase the timeout in the Woke config file.
+To work around this issue, increase the timeout in the Wake config file.

 ```yaml
 [testing]